-The theme of many of these blogs and thought pieces over the past year has been about communication; something so positive when you get it right, and equally disastrous when you get it wrong.
-Virtual personal communication has increased exponentially with the near ubiquity of the different messaging Apps but there’s a lot to be said about being in the same room as the person you are talking to, either in formal or informal conversation.
+Virtual personal communication has increased exponentially with the near ubiquity of the different messaging apps but there’s a lot to be said about being in the same room as the person you’re talking to, either in formal or informal conversation.

 As we move into Week X of enforced self-isolation, and with some staff being furloughed, there is an imperative to keep in touch with both the working and non-working staff, the latter who are still very much a part of the team (even if they might themselves feel somewhat out of the loop).
 If this working from home goes on for say 3-months, or 6-months in various guises, the challenge is there for us to see – how to remain a team when there is no physical space (“the office”) to keep us together?
 In this respect virtual is better than nothing.

-It’s not all about how we are reacting to Covid-19, however; there will be a time when the period March-June 2020 is but a distant memory and we’re back to working with clients, attending meetings, writing proposals and moaning about Abba Gold on Spotify (again!).
+It’s not all about how we are reacting to Covid-19, however; there will be a time when the period March-June 2020 is but a distant memory and we’re back to working with clients, attending meetings, writing proposals and moaning about someone else’s music choice on Spotify (again!).